basbossink/presentations/functional-programming/slides.markdown

 # What is it?

-- Functions are first class citizen
+- Functions are central construct
 - Functions are mathematical

 ![simple function](/parabola.png "A simple function")